Necessary Noize

 Necessary Noize was a Kenyan hip hop group.

-Origins and Original Members
+Band members and career

 It was originally composed of female MC/singer Nazizi Hirji, singer Kevin Wyre and rapper Bamzigi, though Bamzigi later left due to personal and label disputes.
 The group was formed in October 2000 and released their self-titled debut album in 2000 under Audio Vault Studios (now Blu Zebra).
 This contained the hits "Clang Clang," and "La Di Da."